 Faraday Institute for Science and Religion

 The Faraday Institute for Science and Religion is an interdisciplinary research enterprise based at St Edmund's College, Cambridge.
-The Institute has four main activities:
+In addition to academic research, the Institute engages in the public understanding of science and religion by means of Courses, Conferences, Lectures, Seminars and the Media.

 The Faraday Institute has a Christian ethos, but encourages engagement with a wide diversity of opinions concerning interactions between science and religion, without engaging in advocacy.
 It aims to provide accurate information in order to facilitate informed debate.